FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 **Important:**
 You may already have an IBM Cloud account and may even have a namespace in the IBM Container Registry (ICR).
 However, in this lab **you will not be using your own IBM Cloud account or your own ICR namespace**.
 You will be using an IBM Cloud account that has been automatically generated for you for this excercise.
 The lab environment will _not_ have access to any resources within your personal IBM Cloud account, including ICR namespaces and images.

-# Verify the environment and command line tools
+::page{title="Verify the environment and command line tools"}

 1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
 >> **Note:If the terminal is already opened, please skip this step.**

 <img src="images/env&cmdlinetools_1.png" width='800'> <br>

 2. Verify that `docker` CLI is installed.

 ```
 docker --version
 ```
-{: codeblock}

 You should see the following output, although the version may be different:

 <img src="images/env&cmdlinetools_2.png"> <br>

 3. Verify that `ibmcloud` CLI is installed.

 ```
 ibmcloud version
 ```
-{: codeblock}

 You should see the following output, although the version may be different:

 <img src="images/env&cmdlinetools_3.png"> <br>

 4. Change to your project folder.
 >> **Note: If you are already on the '/home/project' folder, please skip this step.**

 ```
 cd /home/project
 ```
-{: codeblock}

 5. Clone the git repository that contains the artifacts needed for this lab, if it doesn't already exist.

 ```
 [ ! -d 'CC201' ] && git clone https://github.com/ibm-developer-skills-network/CC201.git
 ```
-{: codeblock}

 <img src="images/env&cmdlinetools_5.png"> <br>

 6. Change to the directory for this lab by running the following command. `cd` will change the working/current directory to the directory with the name specified, in this case **CC201/labs/1_ContainersAndDcoker**.

 ```
 cd CC201/labs/1_ContainersAndDocker/
 ```
-{: codeblock}

 7. List the contents of this directory to see the artifacts for this lab.

 ```
 ls
 ```

-{: codeblock}

 <img src="images/env&cmdlinetools_6.png">  <br>

-# Pull an image from Docker Hub and run it as a container
+::page{title="Pull an image from Docker Hub and run it as a container"}

 1. Use the `docker` CLI to list your images.

 ```
 docker images
 ```
-{: codeblock}

 You should see an empty table (with only headings) since you don't have any images yet.

 <img src="images/pullimg_ctr_1.png"> <br>

 2. Pull your first image from Docker Hub.

 ```
 docker pull hello-world
 ```
-{: codeblock}

 <img src="images/pullimg_ctr_2.png"> <br>

 3. List images again.

 ```
 docker images
 ```
-{: codeblock}

 You should now see the `hello-world` image present in the table.

 <img src="images/pullimg_ctr_3.png"> <br>

 4. Run the `hello-world` image as a container.

 ```
 docker run hello-world
 ```
-{: codeblock}

 You should see a **'Hello from Docker!'** message.